Gustave F. Perna

-Gustave F. Perna (born 1960) is a retired United States Army four-star general who last served as the chief operating officer of the federal COVID-19 response for vaccine and therapeutics.
+Gustave F. Perna (born 15 April 1960) is a retired United States Army four-star general who last served as the chief operating officer of the federal COVID-19 response for vaccine and therapeutics.
 He previously served as the chief operating officer of Operation Warp Speed from July 2020 until the operation's duties and responsibilities were transferred to the White House COVID-19 Response Team in February 2021.
 As chief operating officer of COVID-19 response, he oversaw the logistics in the United States federal government's distribution of the vaccine to the COVID-19 pandemic.
-The Senate confirmed his nomination as chief operating officer on July 2, 2020, and he assumed the office shortly after.
+The Senate confirmed his nomination as chief operating officer on 2 July 2020, and he assumed the office shortly after.

-Perna previously served as the 19th commanding general of United States Army Materiel Command from September 30, 2016 to July 2, 2020.
+Perna previously served as the 19th commanding general of United States Army Materiel Command from 30 September 2016 to 2 July 2020.
 He also served for two years as the Army's Deputy Chief of Staff, G-4, overseeing policies and procedures used by all United States Army logistic personnel throughout the world.
 Prior to joining the Army staff he served for two years as Deputy Chief of Staff, G-3/4, United States Army Materiel Command.

-Perna retired from the Army on July 2, 2021 after over 40 years of service.
+Perna retired from the Army on 2 July 2021 after over 40 years of service.

 Early life and education

-Perna is a New Jersey native who attended Morris Hills High School, before graduating from Valley Forge Military Academy and College with an associate degree in business administration.
+Born in Rockaway, New Jersey, Perna is a New Jersey native who attended Morris Hills High School, before graduating from Valley Forge Military Academy and College with an associate degree in business administration.
 Graduating as a Distinguished Military Graduate, he was commissioned as a second lieutenant, infantry officer in 1981 via the Early Commissioning Program from Valley Forge.
 He earned a bachelor's degree in business management from the University of Maryland and a master's degree in logistics management from the Florida Institute of Technology (1992).
 His military education includes: Infantry Officer Basic Course, Ordnance Officer Advanced Course, Logistics Executive Development Course, Support Operations Course, Command and General Staff College and Senior Service College.